scrapinghub/spidermon/docs/getting-started.md

 Getting started with Spidermon
 ==============================

 Spidermon is a monitoring tool for Scrapy spiders.
+Spidermon allows you to write monitors to notify you about the execution of your spiders.

-In this tutorial you will learn how to set up Spidermon to monitor a simple spider, checking if the execution has extracted the expected amount of items, and sending back to you a Slack message with the status of the execution.
+This tutorial shows how to set up Spidermon to monitor a spider, checking if the execution has extracted the expected amount of items, and sending back to you a Slack message with the status of the execution.

-To do that, you will use a very simple project, with a single spider that collects data from [reddit.com/r/programming](http://reddit.com/r/programming) posts.
-You can clone the [project repository](http://github.com/stummjr/spidermon-reddit-example) and use it as a bootstrap for this tutorial.

-## How Spidermon works?
-Spidermon is an extension to Scrapy that lets you write monitors for your Scrapy spiders.
-To use it, you need to define specific **validators** and **monitors** for your use cases.

-- **Validator**: a validator defines the schema (data model) that an item must comply with.
-It is used by the `ItemValidationPipeline`, that checks if every item matches the given schema.
-- **Monitor**: a monitor is like a test case that will be executed when your spider starts or finishes its execution.

-At a high level, Spidermon works like this:

-1. You start your spider and, if configured to, Spidermon runs the tests defined in your **Open Monitors**.
-It can also send a notification about the upcoming execution.
-2. `ItemValidationPipeline` checks if the schema of each item matches the one defined in your `validators.py` file.
-3. When your spider finishes, Spidermon runs the tests from your **Close Monitors**.
-4. Spidermon builds a report and sends it through email, Slack or stores it in S3.

-This way, you leave the monitoring task to Spidermon and just check the reports/notifications.
+You can use [a simple project](http://github.com/stummjr/spidermon-reddit-example) that we built to follow this tutorial.
+Clone it and follow the steps presented here.

 ## Install Spidermon and dependencies
-Spidermon:

     git clone "git@github.com:scrapinghub/spidermon.git"
-    cd spidermon && pip install .
+    cd spidermon && pip install . -r requirements/slack.txt -r requirements/validation.txt

-Dependencies:

-    pip install schematics python-slugify jinja2 premailer boto slackclient jsonschema

 ## Using Spidermon in your project
-_(clone the [base project of our example](http://github.com/stummjr/spidermon-reddit-example), or use your own project to follow this)_

 Now that everything is installed, you must define a validator for the items that your spider collects, set up a monitor for your crawler and configure the slack notifications that Spidermon will send to you.